 Stephen: That’s a great question.
 I’d love to see a huge tech conferences.
 I always fly to San Diego for my tech conference.

 Roxanne: I think poweredUP is the biggest one here.
-It happened a few months ago back in May, and there were 1,200 people there.
+It happened a few months ago back in May, and 1,200 people attended.

 Matt: Synapse is another larger one.
 Did you go to Synapse last year?

 Stephen: No. But maybe these are the things I’m missing.

 Matt: poweredUp was in Mahaffey a couple months ago, and then Synapse is coming up again in January.
 Florida Funders put the first one together last year pretty quickly and it went great.
 We were heavily involved in it from the volunteer side and we’re doing it again this year – but it was crazy because they threw it together at Amalie Arena in the span of a few months.

 The entire outside of it was all breakout talks, and half of the ice and half of the interior of the actual arena section was put to the bigger speakers like Arnie Bellini from ConnectWise, Jeff Vinik, high ranking military tech leaders, and more.
 So, it was a little bit more Tampa-centric and not “large tech” like a Microsoft-specific event, but it was great and I highly recommend it.

 Stephen: Yeah, I’ll try it.
 I love going to conferences.
 I love to learn what everyone else is doing, because you get siloed here, but everyone else is moving at different paces on different things, and so just getting to a conference and talking to folks is helpful.

 Matt: Considering you’ve been in tech for almost 20 years, is there anything you’d like to say to anyone thinking of going into tech?
 Not even necessarily a student, it could be for changing careers.
 What are words of wisdom you could offer from your years in the industry?